 Bordeaux happens to be the wine capital of the world and it is not a surprise that an entire museum is dedicated to wine.
 Any visit to the city is incomplete without a visit to the famous and one-of-a-kind museum — La Cite du Vin.

-The museum details the history of winemaking, links to the wine trade across the world, classification of different types of wine based on color, aroma and it’s place of origin.
+The museum details the history of winemaking links to the wine trade across the world, and the classification of different types of wine based on color, aroma, and place of origin.
 The educational exhibit ends with a wine tasting session whilst enjoying a panoramic view of Bordeaux.

 Timings – 10 AM to 6 PM, 1st April to 31st August – 10 AM to 7 PM.